pydantic/pydantic/docs/usage/validation_errors.md

 ## `multiple_of`

-This error is raised when the input is not a multiple of `Field.multiple_of`.
+This error is raised when the input is not a multiple of `FieldInfo.multiple_of`.

 ```py
 from pydantic import BaseModel, Field, ValidationError